Homescapes: Gameplay

 Homescapes was originally released under the name of Gardenscapes: Mansion Makeover in March 2012.
 Similar to its predecessor, it was a hidden-object game, but shared a similar story to the current version.

-Commercials and reception
+Reception

 Homescapes was soft-launched on July 26, 2017, in Canada.
 In the first week after the worldwide release, the game had 28 million downloads.
-It topped the list of Free games for iPad in 60 countries, for iPhone—in 30 countries.
+It topped the list of Free games for iPad in 60 countries; for iPhone in 30 countries.
 Moreover, the puzzle topped the Free Google Play Games chart in 45 countries.
 Analysts from Sensor Tower estimated the game's revenue "in less than a month" at $10 million.